More Than Just Unlocking Doors

 That is the difference between chasing inventory and protecting clients.
 Some agents will take any listing, at any price, because they need the sign on the lawn.
 They’ll blame “the market” later, suggest price drops every few weeks, and eventually disappear when things don’t move.

 The REALTOR® who risks losing a listing to tell you the truth is the one who will stand firm when it matters.
 They’ll advocate for you with buyers and negotiate from strength, not desperation.
-This level of commitment and advocacy is what makes you, as a client, truly valued.
+This level of commitment and advocacy makes you, as a client, truly valued.
 Professionalism isn’t about being agreeable; it’s about being right, even when the truth is hard to hear.

 ____________________________________________________________________________